Yiiikes! Coi Leray Slams Mindless Behavior ‘PR Team’ After Cringey Clip Of Her Resurfaces

 Coi Leray is apparently peeved over a resurfaced clip she’s featured in as a teen, and she’s blaming the menacing public relations team associated with Mindless Behavior over it.
 In a tweet made earlier today, the New Jersey born rapper slammed the unidentified team behind the throwback R&B quartet, calling them “lame” for allegedly promoting “that” video.

 Although Coi wasn’t specific, we can assume she’s talking about a resurfaced clip where she appears to be acting alongside the group as a fan titled “Mindless Behavior meets Brittany in Secrets of the Magic City”.
-The video has been making its rounds on social media with fans shocked at the apparently younger version of Coi sporting a side ponytail and thing hoop earrings.
+The video has been making its rounds on social media with fans shocked at the apparently younger version of Coi sporting a side ponytail and thin, silver hoop earrings.

 Coi tweeted:

 Lame a** mindless behavior pr team must of just payed for some promo on that video.
-Y’all niggas is lame
+Y’all ni**as is lame.

 Peep the full video with Mindless Behavior featuring Coi below.
 Would this clip send YOU fuming?